-4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?
-2 Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.
-1 Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers 0 There are no such accessible courses for post-graduate providers
+- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers

-Score explanation: Rush University and Rush Medical College do not offer any courses related to planetary health and sustainable healthcare for post-graduate providers.
-This would be awarded 0 points.
+Rush University does not offer any courses related to planetary health and sustainable healthcare for post-graduate providers.

-5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.
+- 5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures? - 2 Yes, all affiliated hospitals have accessible educational materials for patients.

-1 Some affiliated hospitals have accessible educational materials for patients.

-0 No affiliated medical centers have accessible educational materials for patients.
+- 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centers have accessible educational materials for patients.